benaziziasmae/PyBer_Analysis/README.md

 - 490 drivers in suburban cities.
 - 78 drivers in rural cities.

-Again, the figure below depicts the significance of drivers in urban cities during this time period.
+Again, the figure below depicts the significance of drivers in urban cities during this time period in percentage.

  ![FIG 7 TOTAL DRIVERS BY CITY TYPE](analysis/Fig7.png)